 Traffic was no worse than being in Australia, and wandering the streets was hardly a hassle.
 I think I was expecting a little more chaos.
 It’s important to remember that although China is the most populated, it is also the 4th largest country by land size…

 Food is super cheap, but renting is not

 Eating a 3-course meal here is easily doable for under $10 Australian, but buying a house and renting is a very big setback.
 Despite being deemed as a ‘very cheap country’, renting a small shoe-box flat in the major cities costs the same as renting a 2 bedroom, 2 bathroom apartment in the centre of Melbourne.

-Small high-rise residential flats generally sell for no less 1 million Australian dollars – Which is pretty crazy considering there is no other option for the 21 million people that live in cities like Beijing.
+Small high-rise residential flats generally sell for no less than 1 million Australian dollars.
+This is pretty wild considering there is no other option for the 21 million people that live in cities like Beijing.
 Highrises are basically the only way to live!